Prisca Matimba Nyambe

 Judge Nyambe’s dynamism was evident in her role as Commissioner of the Election Commission of Zambia and Patron of the University of Zambia Law Association in 1992.
 The next year, she was appointed by the Minister of Finance as a member of the Study Group to Research and Reform the Financial System in Zambia.
 In 1994, she served as Board Member of the Zambia Revenue Authority, member of the Board of Directors of Cavemont Merchant Bank, and Vice-Chairperson of the Law Association of Zambia.
 Her sterling qualifications led to her appointment as Consultant to the Zambia Privatization Agency in 1995.

 Nyambe’s impressive legal career has been recognized by a multitude of international organizations.
 She was awarded a Letter of Recognition as an Outstanding Participant to a Foreign Investment Negotiation Seminar by the International Law Institute in 1985.
 In 1989, she was awarded a Certificate of Merit for Distinguished Services by the International Biographical Centre and was nominated International Woman of the Year 1991/92 by the same organization.
-In 1999, she received Letters of Recognition by two Judges of the ICTR.
+In 1999, she received Letters of Recognition from two Judges of the ICTR.

-The President of the Republic of Zambia in 2005 honoured Judge Nyambe with the rank and dignity of State Counsel.
+The President of the Republic of Zambia in 2005 honored Judge Nyambe with the rank and dignity of State Counsel.
 Judge Nyambe has also made significant contributions to legal discussions.
 She has organized and participated in symposia across Africa, Europe, and the United States on the rights of women and children, gender-based war crimes, and integration of international standards in national structures.

 In an interview for the project Voices of the Tribunal, Nyambe stated “We have to accept the totality of the judicial function, the guilty are found guilty, the innocent are found innocent”.
 Judge Nyambe played a pioneering role at the ICTR in establishing a reliable international criminal justice system and producing a massive body of jurisprudence on genocide, crimes against humanity, war crimes, and forms of individual and superior responsibility.
 She was part of a team at the ICTR which delivered verdicts on genocide, defined rape in international criminal law, and recognized rape as a means of perpetrating genocide.